 With Bali just a few islands to its west, Komodo makes for a quieter trip into Indonesia.
 It is of course home to the Komodo dragon, a large, iguana-like lizard that can only be found in zoos in North America.
 So when you are not soaking up rays on the beach, adventures into nature await.

 A short bridge connects this island to mainland Texas, but it feels like a world away thanks to the beautiful beaches and Victorian Architecture.
 The Lone Star State is known for brutal heat, but in winter, the temperatures cool down enough to enjoy exploring its famous Pleasure Pier (which features amusement park rides, dining, and games), even when the sun is high.
 Not to mention, it also is host to miles of exquisite beaches.

 It is no secret that the New Zealand countryside is some of the most beautiful green space on earth.
 See it for yourself when you visit the small nation’s capital, Auckland.
 There are other sights worth seeing, too, including historic monuments and landmarks of the native Maori and Polynesian people.

 This South American archipelago is most famous for helping Charles Darwin develop his theory of natural selection after he noticed that species of finches differed on each island.
 Even today, the natural ecosystem is incredibly diverse, and therefore tourism is regulated carefully in order to prevent much disruption.
-Plan ahead and you won’t run into any problems in this isolated paradise.

 Though Chile is one of the closest nations to Antarctica, its capital sits comfortably above its southern border, making it a great destination in December during their summer.
-Santiago is cradled by the Andes mountains, and you would be hard-pressed to find a place to stay that did not have breathtaking views.
-Not to mention its quiet vibrancy as a metropolitan city that will make you feel at home, even if Spanish is not your native language.
+Santiago is cradled by the Andes mountains, and you would be hard-pressed to find a place to stay that does not have breathtaking views.
+Not to mention that its quiet vibrancy as a metropolitan city will make you feel at home, even if Spanish is not your native language.